EricssonResearch/Blind-Cache-Drafts/draft-thomson-http-scd.md

 A random or unpredictable mapping from the primary resource URL on the primary server to the URL of the content is necessary, see {{urls}}.

-Length hiding for header fields on responses the primary server might be more important when an out-of-band encoding is used, since the body of the response becomes less variable.
+Length hiding for header fields on responses from the primary server might be more important when an out-of-band encoding is used, since the body of the response becomes less variable.

 Making requests for content to multiple different servers can improve the amount of content length information available to network observers.
 HTTP/2